 Start With Information, Not Pressure

-If you own timberland in Holmes County, Mississippi, and want clear guidance before making decisions, the first step is a conversation.
+If you own timberland in Holmes County, Mississippi, and want clear guidance before any decisions get made, the first step is a conversation — no commitment.